mesosphere/dcos-docs-site/pages/services/hivemq/1.0.0-4.0.2/index.md

 ---

-DC/OS HiveMQ Service is an automated service that makes it easy to deploy and manage HiveMQ on Mesosphere DC/OS, eliminating nearly all of the complexity traditionally associated with managing a HiveMQ cluster.
-HiveMQ is a distributed, enterprise-grade MQTT broker.
+DC/OS {{model.techName }} Service is an automated service that makes it easy to deploy and manage {{model.techName }} on Mesosphere DC/OS, eliminating nearly all of the complexity traditionally associated with managing a {{model.techName }} cluster. {{model.techName }} is a distributed, enterprise-grade MQTT broker.

 # Benefits

-DC/OS HiveMQ offers the following benefits of a semi-managed service:
+DC/OS {{model.techName }} offers the following benefits of a semi-managed service:

 *   Easy installation
 *   Elastic scaling of nodes